Ricardomol/pazdera.github.io/_posts/2014-01-25-word-wrap-in-ruby.md

 simple.
 You can pass a file to be word-wrapped either via an argument or the standard input.
 In both cases, the result will be written to stdout.
-You can specify the maximum width via the -w parameter (the default width is set to 80) and you can also enable exact fit (described bellow) by passing the -f flag.
+You can specify the maximum width via the -w parameter (the default width is set to 80) and you can also enable exact fit (described below) by passing the -f flag.
 A few examples follow.

 {% highlight bash %}